coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/node-on-kubernetes.rst

 .. _create-kubernetes-persistent-volume-claim:

-Step 15: Create Kubernetes Persistent Volume Claims for BigchainDB
+Step 15: Create Kubernetes Persistent Volume Claims for corechaindb
 ------------------------------------------------------------------

 Next, you will create two PersistentVolumeClaim objects ``tendermint-db-claim`` and